 Recovery from Sclerotherapy Treatment

 Typically, sclerotherapy patients report only slight discomfort after the treatment, mainly mild tenderness at the injection site.
 Most patients return to normal activities immediately following treatment—although vigorous activity will be discouraged for the first few days.
 Walking is strongly encouraged as it increases the blood flow to other healthy veins and compression stockings are recommended to accelerate healing and improve the results.

 Insurance Coverage for Spider Vein Treatments

-Most insurance companies do not cover the costs associated Sclerotherapy treatment because it is most often performed for cosmetic purposes.
+Most insurance companies do not cover the costs associated sclerotherapy treatment because it is most often performed for cosmetic purposes.
 However, some plans may include coverage if treatment is necessary to relieve pain or discomfort that impedes activity or is deemed medically necessary.
-At the time of your initial vein screening, our staff will discuss the spider vein treatment, associated costs and payment arrangements including insurance coverage.
+At the time of your initial vein screening, our staff will discuss the treatment, associated costs and payment arrangements including insurance coverage.